Home > Asia > Uzbekistan

 ADMINISTRATIVE DIVISIONS OF UZBEKISTAN

-Uzbekistan is administratively divided into 12 regions, plus the district of the capital Tashkent and the autonomous region of Karalpakstan, which is also the largest entity in the country, ahead of the Navoi region; the two regions of Samarkand and Fergana are the most populated, both with just under 4 million inhabitants.
+Uzbekistan is administratively divided into 12 regions, plus the district of the capital Tashkent and the autonomous region of Karalpakstan, which is also the largest entity in the country, ahead of the Navoi region; the two regions of Samarkand and Fergana are the most populated, both with just over 4 million inhabitants.

-In Uzbekistan there are 19 cities with over one hundred thousand inhabitants, with Tashkent exceeding even 2 million people; the distribution of the main inhabited centers is rather unbalanced towards the eastern and south-eastern part of the country, as can be seen clearly from the second map.
+In Uzbekistan there are 20 cities with over one hundred thousand inhabitants, with Tashkent exceeding even 3 million people; the distribution of the main inhabited centers is rather unbalanced towards the eastern and south-eastern part of the country, as can be seen clearly from the second map.

 Tashkent